Gosho Aoyama: Awards and recognition

 Aoyama has won two awards for his work as a manga artist.
 In 1992, he won the Shogakukan Manga Award for shōnen for Yaiba.
 He would go on to win the same award for a second time in 2001, this time for Case Closed.

 Additionally, his hometown Hokuei has undertaken several machi okoshi (town revitalization) projects in honor of his contribution as a manga artist and resident.
 The first projects were the Conan Bridge across the Yura River and Case Closed statues.
 On March 18, 2007, the Gosho Aoyama Manga Factory, a museum that celebrates Aoyama's career as a manga artist, was opened.

 Personal life

 On May 5, 2005, Aoyama married Minami Takayama, the singer of Two-Mix and voice actress for Conan in the anime adaptation of Case Closed.
 On December 10, 2007, the two divorced.
+In March 2015, Aoyama was hospitalized for an unspecified surgery, resulting in Case Closed going on its first lengthy hiatus in 21 years.